rifaterdemsahin/scc/1_Journey/README.md

 - 💡 List "Why the skill Matters" for developers and learners.

 🖌️ **Step 2: Setting Up the Repo**
-- 📚 Provide instructions for creating a GitHub repository.
+- 📚 Provide instructions for creating a Git repository.
 - ⚙️ Explain the directory structure for managing learning materials.
 - 🚀 Add a starter template for the repo (e.g., YAML, Dockerfile, README).
+- Add the readme files for each folder and concepts

 🛠️ **Step 3: Tools and Technologies**
-- 🔧 List essential the skill tools (e.g., ArgoCD, Flux).
+- 🔧 List essential the skill tools in the journey (e.g., MermaidCharts, Visios).
 - 🎓 Add tutorials or links to documentation for each tool.
-- 🧪 Include steps for setting up a local environment to test the skill workflows.
+- 🧪 Include steps for setting up a different environments to test the skill workflows.

 🌟 **Step 4: Practical Skill Development**
 - ✏️ Create a "learn a skill" roadmap with the skill (e.g., coding, Kubernetes, CI/CD).